 Transliteration:( Maa kaana li ahlil Madeenati wa man hawlahum minal A'raabi ai yatakhallafoo 'ar-Rasoolil laahi wa laa yarghaboo bi anfusihim 'an nafsih; zaalika bi annahum laa yuseebuhum zama unw wa laa nasabunw wa laa makhmasatun fee sabeelil laahi wa laa yata'oona mawti'ai yagheezul kuffaara wa laa yanaaloona min 'aduwwin nailan illaa kutiba lahum bihee 'amalun saalih; innal laaha laa yudee'u ajral muhsineen )

-2. If a poor person performs his Hajj it will be regarded as fulfilled because a Muslims arriving in Makka becomes its resident, and wealth is not an obligatory condition for Hajj for a Makkan
+If a poor Muslim performs Hajj, it is valid, because on arriving in Makkah, one becomes a resident, and for a Makkan, wealth is not a condition for Hajj.

-339. Infact it was compulsory upon them to sacrifice their lives for the Holy Prophet at as the moth dies for the light
+It was compulsory upon them to sacrifice their lives for the Holy Prophet ﷺ, just as a moth sacrifices itself for the flame.
+No one should have considered their own comfort above his safety.

 120. It was neither befitting for the people of Al-Madinah and the bedouins of the neighborhood to remain behind Allah’s Messenger nor to prefer their own lives to his life.
 That is because they suffer neither Zama’ nor Nasab, nor Makhmasah in the cause of Allah, nor did they take any step to raise the anger of disbelievers nor inflict any injury upon an enemy, but is written to their credit as a deed of righteousness.
 Surely, Allah wastes not the reward of the doers of good.